Last updated August 29th, 2021.

 Furthermore, Jurong is home to Singapore’s only multipurpose port.
 That helps bring many factories to the area, especially those in the tech and medical sectors.

-For those new to Singapore who have mental images of smog and pollution brought up when someone mentions the word “factory” – don’t worry.
+For expats new to Singapore who have mental images of smog and pollution brought up when someone mentions the word “factory” – don’t worry.
 Being in Singapore rather than China, there are plenty of parks and lakes to compensate.

 Consisting of most areas between downtown and Changi Airport, Singapore’s Eastern Region includes the districts of Bedok, Tampines, and of course Changi.